Many readers have an affinity for PT. Physical therapy? In some cases. But what I’m talking about is parallel timelines.

 For instance, Daphne du Maurier’s The House on the Strand features a 20th-century man who uses a drug to make multiple visits to the 14th-century version of the same English town, where we witness the lives and schemes of various long-ago people.

 There’s also Diana Gabaldon’s Outlander series, in which the 1900s-born Claire spends time in both that century and the 1700s.
 Same for her daughter Brianna and son-in-law Roger.

 Anything you’d like to say about this theme, including other novels that fit it?

 My literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

 In addition to this weekly blog, I write the 2003-started/award-winning “Montclairvoyant” topical-humor column for Baristanet.com every Thursday.
-The latest piece — about my town’s controversial, first-ever Board of Education election on March 8 — is here.
+The latest piece — about a discontinuation of bus service, a local Hillary Clinton appearance, and a principal conundrum — is here.